Get started with the Java SDK

 .build();

-Once the fields/values are added, .build() finishes building the object.
+After you add the fields and values, .build() finishes building the object.

 Structure your API call